-- A. Receive a report on the recently completed 2012 California Statewide Local Streets and Roads Needs Assessment Report; All Districts (30 minutes) - B. Adopt a Resolution supporting the findings of the California Statewide Local Streets and Roads Needs Assessment and urging the State to identity a sufficient and stable funding source for local street and road maintenance and rehabilitation. - C. If the Resolution is adopted, authorize the Chair to sign letters addressed to the Governor and local State Legislators urging them to identity a sufficient and stable funding source for local street and road maintenance and rehabilitation. - D. Find that the proposed action does not constitute a "Project" within the meaning of CEQA, pursuant to 14 CCR 15378(b)(2) (continuing administrative or maintenance activities, such as purchases for supplies, personnel-related actions, general policy and procedure making), and approve the filing of a Notice of Exemption on that basis.
+- A. Receive the attached report, California Local Streets & Roads Needs Assessment 2014 Update Executive Summary; All Districts (30 minutes) - B. Adopt the attached Resolution supporting the findings of the California Local Streets & Roads Needs Assessment; and urging the State to identity a sufficient and stable funding source for local street and road maintenance and rehabilitation. - C. Find that the proposed action does not constitute a "Project" within the meaning of CEQA, pursuant to 14 CCR 15378(b)(2) (continuing administrative or maintenance activities, such as purchases for supplies, personnel-related actions, general policy and procedure making), and approve the filing of the attached Notice of Exemption on that basis.

 Summary Text: